|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Although generally known to have been a U. S. Navy (USN) PT Boat the hull number was not known and most of the paint was missing or removed.
 Carved into the widest beam was "274398".
 Burke researched the number with the U. S. Coast Guard (USCG) n New York and confirmed the vessel to be PT-59.

-Hoping to sell the boat, he contacted potential buyers including the Kennedy Library, Kennedy College and Battleship Cove.
+Hoping to sell the boat, he contacted potential buyers including the John F. Kennedy Presidential Library and Museum (JFK Library and Museum), Kennedy College and Battleship Cove.
 None had any interest in buying the boat.

 Aubrey Mayhew of Nashville, TN offered to buy the vessel for $5,000.00, but only made a partial payment of $1,000.
-His second check for $4,000.00 bounced and he never paid the remainder owed or took possession of the vessel.
+His second check for the remaining ammount of $4,000.00 bounced and he never paid the remainder owed or took possession of the vessel.